makgabri/C01_Project/README.md

 All that is required for running the project is the appropriate Java version for your machine.
 All dependencies will be installed via Maven given that a internet connection is available.

 1. Clone the project to your local machine
-2. Use the maven command line tools to compile and run the project
+2. Run the project in eclipse using one of the following command line options:
+	* -2 to clear all the tables from the database
+	* -1 to initialize the database so that the project is ready to be used
+	* No command line argument for regular use (after initial database setup)

 ## Progress
 Our team is currently in design and preparation phase of the first sprint